Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Performance of the proposed optimization method

-We further analysis the fluctuation of the $V_A^{opt}$ with different $\xi$, $v_{el}$ and $R$, respectively.
-The simulation results in Fig.~\ref{fig6}(a) show that the $V_A^{opt}$ and the corresponding maximized SKR decrease as the $\xi$ increases.
-Within the fluctuation range of $\xi$, the change of $V_A^{opt}$ is very little.
-The simulation results in Fig.~\ref{fig6}(b) show that the $V_A^{opt}$ increases as the $v_{el}$ increases and the corresponding SKR decrease.
-Within the fluctuation range of $v_{el}$, the change of SKR is also very little.
-The above two results indicate that our method is robust even if the system parameters fluctuate slightly in real time.
+We further analyzed the fluctuation of $V_A^{opt}$ with different $\xi$, $v_{el}$, and $R$.
+The simulation results in Fig.~\ref{fig6}(a) show that $V_A^{opt}$ and the corresponding maximized SKR decrease as $\xi$ increases.
+Within the fluctuation range of $\xi$, the change in $V_A^{opt}$ is very small.
+The simulation results in Fig.~\ref{fig6}(b) show that the $V_A^{opt}$ increases as $v_{el}$ increases and the corresponding SKR decreases.
+Within the fluctuation range of $v_{el}$, the change in the SKR is also very small.
+The above results indicate that our method is robust even if the system parameters fluctuate slightly in real time.

 The optimal choice of \textbf{H} is a complex problem.
-In order to verify the systematic optimization method between $V_A$ and \textbf{H} choice, density evolution method\cite{r41} is chosen to generate the degree distribution function for $R$=0.05, 0.1, 0.15, as shown in Table ~\ref{tab:tab2}.
-Then the progressive-edge-growth (PEG) algorithm\cite{r42} is chosen to generate the matrix \textbf{H} according to the degree distribution functions, whose FERs are experimentally measured and fitted with nonlinear function similar to the results in Eqs.~(\ref{eq6}) and ~(\ref{eq7}).
-The SKR of a CV-QKD system with different \textbf{H} at transmission distance 50$km$ is shown in Fig.~\ref{fig7} where the number of iterations is sixty.
-Based on the above simulation results, in order to gain maximum SKR, the matrixes with $R$=0.1 is the best choice.
-However, for a practical CV-QKD system, the optimal $V_A$ not only influence the SKR, but also influence the difficulty of quantum state preparation, measurement, and post-processing.
-The proposed method in this paper provides a tool to calculate the cost quantitatively if the matrixes with the maximum SKR is not chosen.
+To verify the systematic optimization method between $V_A$ and \textbf{H} choice, the density evolution method \cite{r41} was chosen to generate the degree distribution function for $R$=0.05, 0.1, 0.15, as shown in Table ~\ref{tab:tab2}.
+Then, the progressive-edge-growth algorithm \cite{r42} was chosen to generate the matrix \textbf{H} according to the degree distribution functions, whose FERs were experimentally measured and fitted with a nonlinear function similar to the results in Eqs.~(\ref{eq6}) and ~(\ref{eq7}).
+The SKR of a CV-QKD system with different \textbf{H} at a transmission distance of 50 $km$ is shown in Fig.~\ref{fig7}, where the number of iterations is 60.
+Based on the above simulation results, to gain the maximum SKR, the matrices with $R$=0.1 are the best choice.
+However, for a practical CV-QKD system, the optimal $V_A$ influences not only the SKR but also the difficulty in quantum state preparation, measurement, and postprocessing.
+Accordingly, the proposed method in this paper provides a tool to calculate the cost quantitatively if the matrices with the maximum SKR are not chosen.

-\subsection{Experimental Verification}
+\subsection{Experimental verification}